dynamsoft-docs/company-docs/customer-portal/trial-license.md

 You can find the requested trial license(s) on "Requested License" tab.

-Please notice that the trial license is valid for 15 days and you can request the trial key twice in total for each product.
+Please notice that the trial license is valid for 15 days and you can request the trial key three times in total for each product.